 Angel Farm: “All things lavender”

 Cedarbrook Lavender & Herb Farm: Family-owned working farm & gardens surrounding a 100-yr old home.
 Nice place to wander!
+Their new restaurant, Nourish Sequim, features organic, locally grown foods!

 Harbinger Winery: Uses both local grapes and berries and Eastern Washington grapes.
 “Sheet-metal chic” tasting room is a lot of fun.